MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/administration/unable-to-cast-object-of-type-error.md

 ## Symptoms

-You have a hybrid deployment of an on-premises Microsoft Exchange server and Exchange Online in Office 365.
+You have a hybrid deployment of an on-premises Microsoft Exchange server and Exchange Online in Microsoft 365.
 You try to connect to the Office 365 cloud-based domain by using the Exchange Management Console on the on-premises hybrid server.
 However, the connection fails, and you receive the following error message:

 > Unable to cast object of type 'system.Runtime.Serialization.TypeLoadExceptionHolder' to type 'Microsoft.Exchange.Data.RoleEntry'